ruslanpetunin/o10r-pp-payment-method/README.md

 # orchestrator-pp-payment-method

 `orchestrator-pp-payment-method` is a TypeScript library that provides a factory function for generating an array of `PaymentMethod` objects.
+It contains logic of payment methods.

 These methods are created based on project settings and initialization data, both of which conform to interfaces from [`orchestrator-pp-core`](https://github.com/ruslanpetunin/orchestrator-pp-core).